ceh-forks/fedn/docs/tutorial.rst

    python validate.py model_in validation.json

-The Dahboard in the FEDn UI will plot any scalar metric in this json file, but you can include any type in the file assuming that it is valid json.
-These values can then be obtained (by an athorized user) from the MongoDB database (via Mongo Express, or any query interface or API).
+The Dashboard in the FEDn UI will plot any scalar metric in this json file, but you can include any type in the file assuming that it is valid json.
+These values can then be obtained (by an authorized user) from the MongoDB database (via Mongo Express, or any query interface or API).
 Typically, the actual model is defined in a small library, and does not depend on FEDn.
-An example (based on the keras case) of the *validate.py* is povided below:
+An example (based on the Keras case) of the *validate.py* is provided below:

 .. code-block:: python